 Here, we’ve attempted the impossible task of boiling Kochi down to the essentials, including unique experiences, top recommendations on boutique hotels, and our favorite places to eat.

-1) Experience the Famous Chinese Fishing Nets of Fort Kochi
+1) Famous Chinese Fishing Nets of Fort Kochi

 While there is no shortage of historical and cultural attractions on the island, one of the most unique and worthwhile places to visit in Kochi might just be Fort Kochi’s northern section of shoreline known for its enormous Chinese fishing nets.